Neurotoxicology

 Description

-Developmental neurotoxicology.
-Project leader: Sonja Buratovic.
+Developmental neurotoxicology 1.
+Project manager: Sonja Buratovic.

 Present information about interactive effects between radiation and pharmaceuticals is insufficient but has significant implications for protection of the developing neonate/child from adverse or harmful neurobiological effects following diagnostics or radiotherapy.